invibeme/slate/source/includes/_police_registration.md

 It is not necessary to inform about that type of changes.

 If istat credentials are specified the app will send aggregated statistics once a day.
-Currently we support ISTAT for italian Radar, Campania, Emilia-Romagna, Abruzzo and Lombardia.
+Currently we support ISTAT for italian Radar, Campania, Emilia-Romagna, Abruzzo, Venetto and Lombardia.

 ### HTTP Request